emiliolehoucq/stats-modeling-in-R/README.md

 # stats-modeling-in-R

+Andre Archer and Emilio Lehoucq

-Part of the Summer Data Science Workshops hosted by Research Computing Services in 2019
+This workshop is part of the Summer Data Science Workshops hosted by Research Computing Services at Northwestern University (2019).